"Stop looking at me you fucking cat!"

 I found an old Matthew Sweet CD under my bed last week along with a bottle of CKone and it's made me downright nostalgic.
 This time of year, as the weather gets warmer and the days grow longer, has me longing for the simple pleasures of high school!

-Picture it: shaggy hair tucked behind my ear, converse shoes and perfectly weathered khakis.
+Picture it: shaggy hair tucked behind my ear, converse shoes and perfectly weathered jeans.
 The first blooms of springtime making it entirely impossible to concentrate on class.
-I'd take my sketchbook and charcoals to the graveyard to rub out a quick still-life.
-Could it be that I was simply enacting my favorite scenes from Stephen King's much-maligned Sleepwalkers (1992)?
+I'd take my sketchbook and charcoal pencils to the graveyard to rub out a quick still-life.
+Could it be that I was simply enacting my favorite scenes from Stephen King's unfairly-maligned Sleepwalkers (1992)?
 Let's see...

 Charlie Brady is the new boy in town.
 He is attractive.
 He has a cherry 1977 Trans-Am.
 Charlie is very close to his mother.
 Ostensibly, Charlie is a catch.
 It seems everyone in town wants a piece of him.
 On his very first day of class, his creepy english teacher follows him home and tries to cop a feel!
 Can you imagine?
 I can.
 Suddenly, we can see the cracks in Charlie's porcelain veneer.
 Charlie hates gay people.
 He hates gay people so much that he proceeds to tear his english teacher to bits in the forest with his bare hands!
 How rude.

 This is where Sleepwalkers gets really delicious!
 Charlie's hatred is not delegated exclusively to gay people.
 He hates cats too!